 Discover how it works, and if it could be the right option for you.

 The FHSS scheme enables people to save money for their first home inside their super fund.
 With the concessional tax treatments of superannuation, the scheme will help first home buyers save for a deposit faster.

-People can boost their superannuation contributions by up to $15,000 a year and $30,000 in total on top of the regular 9.5% super contribution, also known as Super Guarantee.
+People can boost their superannuation contributions by up to $15,000 a year on top of the regular 9.5% super contribution, also known as Super Guarantee.
 Contributions to the scheme were enabled in 2017, and are still ongoing today.

-The FHSS offers flexible terms compared to other first home owner grants currently available, with the main difference being that it is available on an individual basis.
+The FHSS offers flexible terms compared to other first home owner grants currently available, with the main difference being that it is available individually.
 This means couples, family or friends have access to their own FHSS contributions even when purchasing the same property.

 Eligibility criteria for individuals are relatively straightforward and are as follows:

 You must purchase your first property in Australia within 12 months of applying for an FHSS release request, and you must live in the property for at least 6 of the first 12 months that you own it.

 If you have owned property before and wish to apply for the FHSS scheme, you may be granted an exception if you have suffered financial hardship.